 However, a recent study by Standard & Poor seems to contradict this commonsensical notion.
 They found that 320 out of the 423 companies in the S&P Index that repurchased its shares between January 1, 2006 to June 30, 2007 would have done better by taking the money and investing it in an index fund benchmarked to the S&P 500.

-The study has found that those managers that heavily use discretionary accruals—which are revenue or expense items that managers have large discretion in deciding when they will appear in the company’s financial statements, and what their value will be—generally perform worse than companies using less discretionary accruals.
-Managers using discretionary accruals aggressively can only bolster the share price temporarily, because eventually such items will have to appear in the financial statements.
+The study has found that those managers that heavily use discretionary accruals — which are revenue or expense items that managers have large discretion in deciding when they will appear in the company's financial statements, and what their value will be — generally perform worse than companies using less discretionary accruals.
+Managers using discretionary accruals aggressively can only bolster the share price temporarily, because eventually such items must appear in the financial statements.

 The finance professors who conducted the study reasoned that managers that announced bogus stock buyback programs would be more likely to use discretionary accruals.
 They conclude that the stocks of companies that announce a buyback program, but don’t use discretionary accruals aggressively, generally outperform the market.